Norman Sharp (footballer)

 Norman Winslow Sharp (26 November 1919 – 1977) was an English professional footballer who played as an inside-right.

 Career

 Sharp joined Everton in November 1938, however he did not make a single senior appearance for the club.
 He did, however, guest for them 8 times during the war.

 He also guested for Leeds United during the war.

-After the war, he signed for Wrexham where he make his professional debut and would go on make 122 league appearances for Wrexham, before retiring from football.
+After the war, he signed for Wrexham where he made his professional debut and would go on make 122 league appearances for Wrexham, before retiring from football.